 The project is in two phases, looking at the route between Madingley Mulch to Cambridge in phase 1 and the route west, and towards Cambourne, in line with the future investment strategy.

-An initial public consultation was carried out in 2014 and another public consultation will be held in winter 2017.
-Public consultation offers everyone the opportunity to have their say on the issues, concerns, constraints, and opportunities provided by the scheme and is part of the ongoing assessment process.
+Public consultation is currently underway on phase 1 of the scheme (details on the page above) and will end on 22 January 2018.
+Consultation offers everyone the opportunity to have their say on the issues, concerns, constraints, and opportunities provided by the scheme and is part of the ongoing assessment process.

 Greater Cambridge is growing and short to medium-term transport improvements are required to manage existing and immediate pressure on the transport network, to keep people, businesses, and our local economy moving.